 Cool Thing; Plus, a Review of a Bad Book on Fantasy

-Well, a contributer to Scientia et Humanitas just asked if he could take me out to lunch as a "thank you" for my help in publishing his essay.
+Well, a contributor to Scientia et Humanitas just asked if he could take me out to lunch as a "thank you" for my help in publishing his essay.
 I was pleasantly surprised and told him I'd be delighted to accept.
-He probably had to work harder than any of our contributers to make it into the journal.
+He probably had to work harder than any of our contributors to make it into the journal.
 His paper was in economics, which none of us understood of course, but we got independent confirmation that his argument was sound.
 More significantly, though, his prose was littered with EFL mistakes.
 (He's originally from Bangladesh.)
 We made him go to the Writing Center 4-5 times, gave it to a heroic copy editor, and even then I had to meet with him several times to fix passages and hammer out the References page.
 All in all, I must have spent 10-15 extra hours working with the contributer to get the paper publishable.
 The ends, though, justified the meanings.
 I've never seen anyone so proud to get their academic work published, and he even got a Deans' Distinguished Essay Award, given to the top essays in the issue.

 I love working on an academic, even a small-scale one like Scientia.